Scottie35/PikaJS/README.md

 PikaJS therefore starts with Balalaika and builds all kinds of stuff on top of it.

 For example, AJAX requests of all kinds should be easy to do without digging into XMLHttpRequest.
-Now, I realize that we're in a brave new world where everything is "Web 4.0 Push Notification Mobile Cloud Blockchain Fabulous(tm)", but back here in the real world, we still need to send and receive data from a server with JavaScript from a simple web page.
+Now, I realize that we're in a brave new world where everything is "Web 4.0 Push Notification Mobile Cloud Blockchain Fabulous™", but back here in the real world, we still need to send and receive data from a server with JavaScript from a simple web page.
 Yeah, THAT real world.

 Anyhoo, the idea was to include the best of jQuery and the best of PrototypeJS (yes, it exists) - but in a much smaller package.